-As the 2020 election grows closer, political advertisers are optimizing their campaign strategies.
+As the 2022 election grows closer, political advertisers are optimizing their campaign strategies.
+At almost 80 million strong, multicultural voters represent a third of constituents in the upcoming 2022 election.
+This is their largest share ever in eligible voters that can have a major influence in the upcoming election results.
 Winning the multicultural vote is crucial in many communities and states – but reaching multicultural voters can be a challenge.
 As we’ve detailed in a previous post, your general market advertising strategy is likely missing the mark when it comes to reaching multicultural audiences.
 We have over three decades of experience reaching these voters and we have a secret to share: the power of print in political advertising.

 Traditional Media in a Digital Era

 The marketing industry has increasingly leaned towards digital advertising, and the number of digital channels to promote your message seem to grow by the day.
 And digital advertising has its advantages.
 People spend a lot of time in front of screens, and device-tracking and social profiling capabilities allow for highly personalized ad targeting.

 But traditional media and print advertising have an advantage.
 The world of digital advertising is loud.
 The average voter is inundated with between 4,000 and 10,000 advertisements per day, everywhere from their email inbox to their Facebook feed.
 People are so accustomed to this digital advertising noise that it can make these advertisements easy to ignore.

 Print advertising cuts through the digital noise.
 The written word conveys a certain level of significance that rises above an overwhelming number of digital messages.
 Leading us to our next point…